BPMSTC/MCP_demo/documents/VENV_SETUP.md

 ## Notes

-- Using a venv will not break your MCP server.
 - The server runs with whichever Python interpreter launches it.
 - For consistency, always use .\mcpdemo\Scripts\python.exe when running this project.